chrisns/talks/PolicyAsVersionedCodeLightning.md

 - Opensource

 <!--
-I'm Chris Nesbitt-Smith, I'm currently an instructor for Learnk8s and Control Plane, consultant to the Crown Prosecution Service and tinkerer of open source.
+I'm Chris Nesbitt-Smith, I'm an instructor for Learnk8s and Control Plane, consultant to UK Government and tinkerer of open source.
-I've spent a fair chunk of my professional career now working in UK Government and large organizations where problems like these are rife.
+I've spent a fair chunk of my professional career now working in Government and large organizations where problems like these are rife.

 This is a lightning speech, so you'll have to come find me after if you've got questions -->